 When we tested the project, we were delighted with the response.
 One of the learners commented on how he’d realized “how much he actually knew”.
 Another said that not only could she apply what she’d learned to starting a career, but that it was useful for her personal development in general.
 Each of them had their own Eureka moments, just as I’d had in Vic Markham’s class, and countless others had had in Ancient Greece.

 Take a moment to reflect on some of the Eureka moments that have lit up your mind.
-My parting question to you is this: How is your organization creating these moments to inspire learning and growth?
+My parting question to you is this: How is your organization creating these moments to inspire learning and growth and activate behavior change?